Endothelial lipase: Discovery

 In 1999, the identification of endothelial lipase was independently discovered by two research groups.

 The first group at Rhone-Poulenc Rorer cloned and characterized a new member of the triacylglycerol (TG) family.
 When this novel endothelial lipase was over-expressed in mice, the concentrations of HDL Cholesterol and apolipoprotein A-I in plasma decreased.

 A second group at Stanford University independently cloned this same endothelial lipase from human umbilical vein endothelial cells, human coronary artery endothelial cells and rodent endothelial-like yolk sacs.
 Suppression subtractive hybridization was used to isolate the genes.
 The genes were then compared and aligned.
 Two cDNA fragments expressed the lipase gene and endothelial properties.
 Northern blot analysis documented the samples.
 The suggested relation to metabolism and vascular disease was attributed to tissue selective expression in endothelial cells.

 Structure

 Endothelial lipase is a protein that belongs triglyceride lipase category.
 This protein is encoded by the LIPG gene.
-Endothelial lipase is secreted from vascular endothelial cells, being the only lipase to date.
-The primary secretion is that of a 55kDa protein which is secreted to a 68kDa protein after post-translational Glycosylation.
+Endothelial lipase is distinct from other lipases in being secreted from vascular endothelial cells.
+While lipoprotein lipase is also found on endothelial cells, it is first secreted from nearby cells such as adipocytes, and then transported to the capillary lumen.
+The primary secretion of endothelial lipase is that of a 55kDa protein which is secreted to a 68kDa protein after post-translational Glycosylation.
 LIPG functions as it binds to Proteoglycans.
 LIPG also has the potential for additional cleavage.
 The additional cleavage would result in inactivity of the 40 kDa protein N-terminal 40 kDa and 28 kDa C-terminal.
 LIPG has the capability to form a protein dimer prior to secretion which causes dimerization to appear.
 The addition reaction of the same compound and molecules enhances the resistance to cleavage and limited activity is sustained.